| Getting Started Contents this page Only a Game

 do the best you can as keeping your character consistent with the world —

-You are playing a fictional character who lacks your experiences.
+this is called playing “in character.”
+In Character You are playing a fictional character who lacks your experiences.
 When you

 decide how your character reacts to a person or situation, put yourself in

+the position of your character.
 For example, if your character gets killed by a tough monster, you wouldn’t

 say “This game has tough monsters!”
 What game would your character be